 Confederate Reunion, 1900 (Louisville, KY)

 From May 30 to June 6, 1900, the Confederate Reunion was held in Louisville, KY.
-It was estimated that a hundred thousand visitors attended the reunion, including Mingo Evans, heralded as a Negro hero from Alabama.
-He had paid his own way to the reunion in Louisville, traveling with the veterans of Camp Horace King.
+It was estimated that 100,000 visitors attended the reunion, including Mingo Evans, heralded as a Negro hero from Alabama.
+He had paid his own way to the reunion, traveling with the veterans of Camp Horace King.

 Mingo, a slave of the Evans family, accompanied Joe Evans to Virginia in 1861 with the 9th Alabama.
 Joe was killed in the first battle of Manassas, and Mingo took his place.